alimirjamali/TTM2Youtube/README.md

 ===========
 ### Tehran Traffic Map to Youtube Video

-This program generates a video from [Tehran Traffic Map website](http://31.24.237.150/TTCCTrafficWebSite/PublicUsers/GraphicalTrafficMap/Default.aspx) and uploads it to Youtube.
+This program generates videos of [Tehran Traffic Map](http://31.24.237.150/TTCCTrafficWebSite/PublicUsers/GraphicalTrafficMap/Default.aspx) and uploads it to Youtube.
+Videos are created on daily basis.

 ### Tehran Traffic Map images